florian/HNClient/README.md

 # HNClient – An awesome desktop client for Hacker News

 ## Features
-- No more opening a bunch of tabs for HN: You can easily choose articles to view and switch to the comments
+- You can easily choose articles to view and switch to the comments, no more endless new tabs for HN
 - Optional split screen: View articles and their comments next to each other
 - Easily navigate the App with Vim like keyboard shortcuts
 - Comments are foldable